juliendargelos/three-graduated-axes/README.md

 #### Editing axes parameters

-All the parameters of the `Axes` constructor (except `autoRenderCSS3D`) are editable from the instance according to the same structure (eg: `axes.x.graduations`, `axes.labels.fontSize`, ...).
+All the parameters of the `Axes` constructor (except `autoRenderCSS3D` and `generate`) are editable from the instance according to the same structure (eg: `axes.x.graduations`, `axes.labels.fontSize`, ...).
 But you will need to regenerate or resize either the graduations or the labels (or both) depending on the parameters you edited.

 To generate graduations or labels, call `axes.generateGraduations()` or `axes.generateLabels()`.
 To generate both graduations and labels, call `axes.generate()`.